thecartercenter/nemo-docs/content/users/users.rst

 - :guilabel:`Pencil icon` to change the name of the user group.
 - :guilabel:`Trashcan icon` to delete the user group.

-.. |New-user| image:: New-user.png
-.. |Create Multiple Users| image:: Create-Multiple-Users.png
+.. |Import Users| image:: Import-Users.png